PurpurMC/PurpurDocs/mkdocs/Permissions.md

 Requires setting [`shift-right-click-repairs-mending-points`](../Configuration#shift-right-click-repairs-mending-points) to a number greater than 0

 - Allows a player to shift-right-click to use their stored experience to mend their gear

+## purpur.tnt.defuse
+Requires enabling [`defuse-tnt-chance`](../Configuration#defuse-tnt-chance) to a chance greater than 0

+- Allows a player to defuse primed TNT when right-clicking with shears